zgbkdlm/TME-filter-smoother/README.md

 # Taylor Moment Expansion (TME) Gaussian Filter and Smoother

-This repo gives a simple Matlab illustration of using TME Gaussian filter and smoother on a Duffing van der Pol model.
+This repo gives a simple Matlab illustration of TME Gaussian filter and smoother on a Duffing van der Pol model.

-**Please cite the following paper**
+**Please cite the paper as follows**
 ```
 @article{zhengzTME2019,
 	title = {{T}aylor Moments Expansion for Continuous-Discrete {G}aussian Filtering and Smoothing},